andrew/ultimate-awesome/README.md

 - [awesome-uniswap](https://github.com/0xperp/awesome-uniswap) - Collection of everything Uniswap.
 - [awesome-abstract](https://github.com/AbstractSDK/awesome-abstract) - 😎 Curated list of tools, contracts, and projects built with, for, or by Abstract.
 - [awesome-aigc](https://github.com/aigchub/awesome-aigc) - Awesome AIGC  项目列表, 中文.
-- [awesome-game-of-life](https://github.com/AlephAlpha/awesome-game-of-life) - A curated list of Conway's Game of Life resources and tools.
 - [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.
 - [awesome-home-automation](https://github.com/apehex/awesome-home-automation) - :house: A curated list of awesome home automation tools, projects & resources.
 - [awesome-gdpr-services](https://github.com/asmaier/awesome-gdpr-services) - A curated list of GDPR compliant services (and software tools).